ryanmyoung21/ps_scripts/README.md

-Automated Enterprise Troubleshooting Tools
+Automated Enterprise Troubleshooting Tools:
 This repository contains a collection of PowerShell projects designed to automate various enterprise-level troubleshooting tasks.

-Projects
+Projects:
 1. Get_AD _Groups_By_User
 This script retrieves a list of Active Directory groups associated with a specified user.